Skip to content

 Key takeaways

-An HMO is a property rented out by three or more unrelated people forming more than one household who share common facilities like a kitchen, toilet or bathroom.
+• An HMO is a property rented out by three or more unrelated people forming more than one household who share common facilities like a kitchen, toilet or bathroom.

 What is a house in multiple occupation (HMO)?

-A House in Multiple Occupation (HMO) refers to a property let to at least three people from different ‘households’.
+A house in multiple occupation (HMO) refers to a property let to at least three people from different ‘households’.

 A household consists of either a single person or members of the same family who live together.
 It includes people who are married or living together.

-In an HMO tenants are not from one 'household' but share facilities like the bathroom and kitchen.
+In an HMO, tenants are not from one 'household' but share facilities like the bathroom and kitchen.
 Examples include student houses and young professional house-shares.

-Various properties can qualify as HMOs.
-These include large, converted houses and flats with three or more bedrooms.
-Typically each tenant will have their own tenancy agreement and own bedroom.
+Typically, each tenant will have their own tenancy agreement and own bedroom with an HMO.
 This is in contrast to a ‘single let’ where the property will be let on one tenancy contract covering all rooms and tenants.

 Landlords of HMOs must meet stricter safety and management standards than those required for non-HMO rental properties.

-There is less risk of void periods with a HMO as even if one tenant moves out and a replacement needs to be found, there will still be rental income from the other rooms.
+• There is less risk of void periods with a HMO as even if one tenant moves out and a replacement needs to be found, there will still be rental income from the other rooms

 In areas with high demand for accommodation, HMOs can be a popular choice, as they cater to various needs, such as students, young professionals, and those seeking shared living arrangements.

-What mortgage do HMO landlords need?
+What mortgage do I need as an HMO landlord?

+A specialist HMO mortgage may require a larger deposit than a standard HMO mortgage.
 HMO landlords will be taxed on the rental income from an HMO in line with the current BTL tax regime.

 Licences require a fee which will be confirmed on application – the fee can vary between local authorities and you’ll need a separate licence for each HMO you run.
 Properties are required to meet minimum standards to get a licence.